SysKitTeam/docs-point/docs/get-to-know-syskit-point/navigate-through-syskit-point.md

 ## External Links

-Whenever possible, Syskit Point shows you an external link so you can, e.g., quickly open a site in SharePoint Online or send an email to Microsoft 365 Group. **External links (1)** are marked with an icon that suggests you will leave the current context, and to distinguish them from drill links mentioned above, they are colored blue.
+Whenever possible, Syskit Point shows you an external link so you can, e.g., quickly open a site in SharePoint Online or send an email to a Microsoft 365 Group. **External links (1)** are marked with an icon that suggests you will leave the current context, and to distinguish them from drill links mentioned above, they are colored blue.

 ![Syskit Point - External link for a site](../../static/img/syskit-point-quick-start-guide-syskit-point-external-link-for-a-site.png)